wanguya/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory prints the current working directory
+1-listit displays the content list of your current directory